Every idea starts with a dream

 Unique Boutique Events registered in 2017 as a sole trader when it became apparent that our street food markets could become a viable business.
 I am working to make a sustainable business that can support other local industries, offer employment, and create further community events.

-You could say that this was where it all began.
 In 2010 I was working at the wonderful Exeter Phoenix and kept meeting people who were making incredible things on their kitchen tables.
 I wanted to fill the spaces at the Phoenix with all this creative output, along with a great vibe and good tunes.
 These creative people were living their dreams by creating income from doing what makes them happy.
 Over the years Unique Boutique evolved and grew and still the makers came.
 The support from Exeter Phoenix enabled this to happen – they’re ace, as are all the talented, creative and eclectic makers that come to sell.
 I am privileged that they choose Unique Boutique and delight in seeing their enterprises flourish.

 I’m a bit like a dog in that I get excited by just about everything: food, creativity, people, stories.
 My diverse career travelling the world, working in hospitality, a degree in Art and the balm of nature all feed into the flavour of the events I run.